BrunoGil-AS/React_Guide/core/conditional-and-lists.md

 }
 ```

-For this code snippet, it shows how to use the `map()` function to render a list of todos, each with its own checkbox and delete button.
+> For this code snippet, it shows how to use the `map()` function to render a list of todos, each with its own checkbox and delete button.

-## Explanation of Examples

-The UserDashboard example demonstrates various conditional rendering patterns:

-- Early returns for loading/error states
-- Ternary operator for simple either/or cases
-- Logical AND for optional elements
-- IIFE for complex conditional logic
+>

-The TodoList example shows proper list rendering with:
+> The TodoList example shows proper list rendering with:
+>

-- Empty state handling
+> - Empty state handling
-- Stable keys using unique IDs
+> - Stable keys using unique IDs
-- Proper event handling for each item
+> - Proper event handling for each item
-- Conditional styling based on item state
+> - Conditional styling based on item state

 ## Common Pitfalls & Solutions